kadagotiprudhvi/microservices/method1/README.md

 ## • FOR DEPLOYING IN CONTAINER <br>

-Use this command for deploying demo-frontend service <br>
+Use this command for deploying react service <br>
   ```
-bash root.sh container demo-frontend
+bash script.sh container react
 ```

-Use this command for deploying demo-backend1 service <br>
+Use this command for deploying java service <br>
   ```
-bash root.sh container demo-backend1
+bash script.sh container java
 ```

-Use this command for deploying demo-backend2 service <br>
+Use this command for deploying python service <br>
   ```
-bash root.sh container demo-backend2
+bash script.sh container python
 ```

 ## • FOR DEPLOYING IN AWS <br>

-Use this command for deploying demo-frontend service <br>
+Use this command for deploying react service <br>
   ```
-bash root.sh aws demo-frontend <0.0.0.0> (change ip_adress as required)
+bash script.sh aws react <0.0.0.0> (change ip_adress as required)
 ```

-Use this command for deploying demo-backend1 service
+Use this command for deploying java service
   ```
-bash root.sh aws demo-backend1 <0.0.0.0> (change ip_adress as required)
+bash script.sh aws java <0.0.0.0> (change ip_adress as required)
 ```

-Use this command for deploying demo-backend2 service
+Use this command for deploying python service
   ```
-bash root.sh aws demo-backend2 <0.0.0.0> (change ip_adress as required)
+bash script.sh aws python <0.0.0.0> (change ip_adress as required)
 ```

-type the command bash root.sh --help for details.
+type the command bash script.sh --help for details.